-Socialist leaders in France and the Netherlands can ill afford to respect their parties’ wishes and take a more leftist policy stand, either in Europe or in coalition.
+Socialist party leaders in France and the Netherlands can ill afford to respect their parties’ wishes and take a more leftist policy stand, either in Europe or in coalition.

-France’s Socialists, who won both last year’s presidential and parliamentary elections, urge President François Hollande in a policy document that’s set to be adopted at a conference in June, to resist the “self-centered intransigence” of German chancellor Angela Merkel and push for more stimulatory economic policy in Europe instead.
+France’s Socialists, who won both last year’s presidential and parliamentary elections, have urged President François Hollande in a policy document that’s set to be adopted at a conference in June to resist the “self-centered intransigence” of Germany’s Angela Merkel and push for more stimulatory policies in Europe instead.

 “What is the point of fiscal consolidation if the economy goes to the dogs?”
 Montebourg wondered.
 “Budget discipline is one thing.
 Cutting to death is another.”

-France has asked the European Commission to give it one more year to bring its deficit under the 3 percent of gross domestic product limit enshrined in European fiscal law.
+France has asked the European Commission to give it one more year to bring its deficit under the 3-percent limit enshrined in European fiscal law.

-The Dutch social democrats, who joined Prime Minister Mark Rutte’s fiscally conservative liberal party in government last year, similarly favor more “breathing room” for the northwestern European country to reduce its deficit which is expected to reach 3.3 percent of GDP this year.
+The Dutch social democrats, who joined Prime Minister Mark Rutte’s fiscally conservative liberal party in government last year, similarly favor more “breathing room” to reduce the Netherlands’ deficit, which is expected to reach 3.3 percent of GDP this year.

 In opposition to Rutte’s previous, right-wing cabinet, the Labor Party vehemently criticized plans to criminalize illegal immigration.
-Samsom acquiesced in coalition talks last year when the liberals offered a pardon for minors who were staying in the country illegally.
+Samsom acquiesced in coalition talks last year, when the liberals offered a pardon for minors who were staying in the country illegally.

-Former party leader Job Cohen, also formerly a junior justice minister, argued on the Nieuwsuur television program on Thursday that penalizing illegal aliens would “add nothing to existing law” which he said is already “very strict.”
+Former party leader Job Cohen, also a former junior justice minister, argues that penalizing illegal aliens would “add nothing to existing law,” which he said is already “very strict.”